JohannRodriguez/Bubble-sort/README.md

 - Ruby

-## Objectives

-- Create a bubble sort programm to sort numbers to lower to highest and sort words by its length

 ## Getting Started

+### Objectives
+- Create a bubble sort programm to sort numbers to lower to highest and sort words by its length.

-###
+### Usage
+- Clone the repository by clicking the clone or download button on the main clone page.

 ## Author